qlands/formshare_openid_plugin/README.md

 FormShare OpenID Plugin
 ==============

-This plug-in enable FormShare to become a OpenID server where third-party applications could use it to authenticate user accounts.
+This plug-in enable FormShare to become a [OpenID](https://en.wikipedia.org/wiki/OpenID) server where third-party applications could use it to authenticate users.
 The plug-in uses [pyOP](https://github.com/IdentityPython/pyop)

 Getting Started
 ---------------